 How far do you cycle in one day?

-It is usually said about 30-70 km per day.
-But it depends on how much you want to experience along the trail and how many stops you make.
+The typical distance is about 30-70 km per day.
+But it depends on how much you want to see and do along the route, and how many stops you make.
 If you are an experienced cyclist, it may be faster.
-An "ordinary" cyclist rides 15-20 km per hour.
-To cycle 15 km then takes about 1 hour.
+A “regular” cyclist rides 15-20 km per hour.
+It takes about 1 hour to ride 15 km.

 Which direction is best to cycle?

-The Kattegat trail is just as nice no matter which direction you cycle and it is signposted from both directions.
-But if you are looking for tailwinds, it has proven to be a little more favorable to cycle from Helsingborg in the south to Gothenburg in the north.
-Of course, it differs from day to day, so check the wind before you go out on your bike ride.
+The Kattegattleden is just as lovely, no matter which way you cycle, and it is signposted from both directions.
+But if you're looking for a tailwind, cycling from Helsingborg in the south to Gothenburg in the north has proven to be slightly more favourable.
+Of course, it varies from day to day, so check the wind before you head out on your bike ride.